 Reid Priedhorsky – Research

-I believe that computing’s vital and growing role at the core of nearly every modern endeavor means that computer science is uniquely positioned for great impact in the matter of global sustainability.
-My role as a specialist in human- and community-centered computing is to liaise between the technical computer science community and the world at large, in order to improve the effectiveness of this critical support role.
-Specifically, I work to improve the tools and algorithms which facilitate human communication, collaboration, and shared creation of knowledge.
+My role as a specialist in human-centered and collaborative computing is to liaise between the technical/scientific community and the world at large, in order to improve the effectiveness of this critical support role.
+Specifically, I work to improve the tools and algorithms which facilitate human communication, collaboration, and shared creation of knowledge, with a current focus on the use of such tools and algorithms to answer quantitative questions about the real world.

 My scholarly contributions include: